 Social and mobile technologies from the consumer world and their user experience patterns have set similar expectations from business applications as well.
 Most of the time, people have a better user experience at home than at their work.
 They expect a similar slick user experience with hightened context awareness and a socially savvy way of interaction from their business systems in which they are used to in the consumer world.
 User Experience is at the heart of any successful design services and it focuses on offering employees an engaging experience with flexibility, choice and personalization as key design drivers.

 Connecting people and systems is at the core of the Digital Workplace.
-To solve a customer’s problems and offer innovative solutions, organization is required to fully engage with employees across functional boundaries and leverage knowledge beyond a single team’s reach.
+To solve a customer’s problems and offer innovative solutions, an organization needs to fully engage with employees across functional boundaries and leverage knowledge beyond a single team’s reach.
 Intuitive and seamless collaboration tools with a focus on cross-functional interactions enhance the ability to work together, leverage intellectual property and gain insights from each other.

 A Digital Workplace enables context awareness collaboration by bringing together services such as co-creation, video and voice communication, chat and micro blogging as well as leveraging more structured and formal tools like email, calendar and intranet workspaces.
 Similarly, business workflow solutions from simple task assignment and time reporting to case management and new product introduction, all need to leverage the services for collaboration, communication and context.